 G. Turmeric Oil

-In India, a popular antifungal and antibacterial agent, turmeric, in the form of essential oil , is beneficial in keeping your scalp away from various microbial infestations and stinky scalp smell.
+A popular antifungal and antibacterial agent , turmeric, in the form of essential oil, has many benefits.
+It keeps your scalp away from various microbial infestations and stinky scalp smell.

 2. Shampoo For Smelly Hair